adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/04-views-and-templates.md

 ### Conditionals

-Just like Javascript, you can write `if`, `elseif` and `else` statements in Edge using the dedicated conditional tags.
+Just like JavaScript, you can write `if`, `elseif` and `else` statements in Edge using the dedicated conditional tags.

 ```edge
 @if(username)